 Our entrepreneurship program matches perfectly the needs of a Corporate Volunteering Program that wants to connect employees with their purpose and personal interests while upskilling their teams.
 Our mentoring experience fits perfectly with busy schedules as it only requires an average of 1.5 hours per week, it adapts to every employee’s interests as they choose the entrepreneur and project they want to work with and the easy-to-use online platform eliminates physical constraints and time limitations for any international group of employees, as they get to choose the time and place they connect with their matched entrepreneur.

 What were the results of the program?

-Not only mentors were able to further develop their leadership and management abilities and take pride in their work by giving back in a meaningful way but founders got access to a step-by-step structure, support and personalised mentorship from talented employees at BMW and a sense of belonging into a community of like-minded people as they developed their social impact startups.
+Not only mentors were able to further develop their leadership and management abilities and take pride in their work by giving back in a meaningful way but founders got access to a step-by-step structure, support and personalized mentorship from talented BMW employees, and a sense of belonging into a community of like-minded people as they developed their social impact startups.
 Here are a few of the founders who went through the program:

-Mentors stated that with the guidance of Bridge for Billions they gained more confidence in their work and took pride in the company they work for while learning how to become more flexible and open-minded.
-Meanwhile, the entrepreneurs were able to develop a business plan and new skills that they could use to improve their business idea.
-Thanks to the volunteer mentors, they developed the confidence and structure needed to move their ventures forward.
+Employees stated that with the guidance of Bridge for Billions they gained more confidence in their work and took pride in working for BMW while learning how to become more flexible and open-minded.
+Meanwhile, the entrepreneurs were able to develop a validated business plan and new skills as founders.
+Thanks to the volunteer employees, they developed the confidence and structure needed to move their ventures forward.

-If you’re an organization with amazing talent and you’re looking to increase your brand value, foster a culture of change from within, increase employee engagement, retention morale and/or productivity, attract new hires, create new relationships within your community or develop specific skills in your team or you’re an employee who wants to promote change from within, this is a clear example of how a few committed employees can ignite change.
-In both cases you can contact us below to create your new Employee Engagement Program in less than a month.
+If you’re an organization with amazing talent and you’re looking to increase your brand value, foster a culture of change from within, increase employee engagement, retention, morale, and/or productivity, attract new hires, create new relationships within your community or develop specific skills in your team or you’re an employee who wants to promote change from within, this is a clear example of how a few committed employees can ignite change.
+In both cases, you can contact us below to create your new Corporate Volunteering Program in less than a month.